Registration Now Open! Click here to register.

 Faculty: Daniel L. Wann, Ph.D., Professor of Psychology, Murray State University, KY and Julie A. Partridge, Ph.D., Professor of Sport and Exercise Psychology, Department of Kinesiology at Southern Illinois University Carbondale, IL

 Impact of Tech on Teams, Communications and Performance

 This session examines the negative impact of technology on individual and systemic learning and development.
-Relying on the most current data available this session shows how team sports are negatively impacted and why even some professional sports teams are banning player from gaming during the playing season.
-Discuss how team communication is impaired and the negative impact of tech on interpersonal and social interactions.
-Observe how tech is reducing focus and attention, even making it harder for many to be socially involved or join teams.
+Relying on the most current data available this session shows how team sports are negatively impacted and why even some professional sports teams are banning players from gaming during the playing season.
+How team communication is impaired and the negative impact of tech on interpersonal and social interactions will be discussed, as well as how tech is reducing focus and attention, even making it harder for many to be socially involved or join teams.
 Discover what you can do to assist your players to develop more socially, emotionally and physically in this technological world.